Respect for Human Rights

 [Value chains]

-"Resource mining," "raw materials procurement and transport," "R&D and manufacturing," "construction, product use, and services," "product disposal"
+"Resource mining," "raw materials procurement and transport," "R&D and manufacturing," "construction, product use, and services," and "product disposal"

 [Rights holders]

-"Employees (non-consolidated)," "employees (domestic Group companies)," "employees (overseas Group companies)," "suppliers," "temporary employees," "contractors," "local residents," "consumers"
+"Employees (non-consolidated)," "employees "domestic Group companies)," "employees (overseas Group companies)," "suppliers," "temporary employees," "contractors," "local residents," and "consumers"

-3.Steps to identifying human rights issues
+3.Steps taken to identify human rights issues

-[Step 1] Survey country risks
+[Step 1] Surveys of country risks

-[Step 2] Survey industry risks
+[Step 2] Surveys of industry risks

 [Step 4] Prioritizing human rights issues